 Bibliography has already been posted under Class One Notes.

 Jammin' the Blues (1946) - an homage to the jam session:

-This is a wonderful period piece, an artistic film created in 1946 by the photo director of Life magazine.
-It includes a wonderful vocal by Marie Bryant of "On the Sunny Side of the Street" who re-phrases the melody in a stunning way, making a rather corny tune incredibly cool.
-I felt the film was too long to show in class but I recommend watching it.
+This link is here:www.youtube.com/watch?v=88PwJX5gyxU I showed this video (9 minute long) in class, but if you want to watch it again, there is a link to it below.
+It is a wonderful period piece, an artistic film created in 1946 by the photo director of Life magazine.
+The soloists are some of the most prominent players i the big band era, and their names are listed at the beginning of the film It includes a wonderful vocal by little-known but superb jazz singer, Marie Bryant, of the American songbook standard "On the Sunny Side of the Street."
+She re-phrases the melody in a stunning way, making a rather corny tune incredibly cool.
+The song itself is atypical 32-meaure song of the form A A B A.

 Here are two influential recordings only one of which we listened to in class.
 "Body and Soul" by Coleman Hawkins.
 Rec. in 1939, was one of the earliest recording to show how one could virtually create a new song from the original source material.
 In addition to its historic importance, it is a brilliant improvisation.
 Though it provided some of the groundwork for bebop, the melodic language of this solo is not itself "modern."
 But the way he approached the material showed a young generation of jazz musicians the kind of freedoms they could take.
 (1) Coleman Hawkins influential recording of "Body and Soul."
 (Click Here)